Rotramartya/opencvprojects/README.md

 # opencvprojects
-We share codes for our project(Stereo Vision) and are simultaneously learning to use git. :)
+We share codes for our project(Stereo Vision) and are simultaneously learning to use git.

+:slightly_smiling_face: